rethinkdb/horizon-docs/quickstart.md

 ## Using the Horizon CLI ##

-Interactions with Horizon are performed with the `hz` application. `hz` has a bunch of commands, of which we are going to use the following two:
+Interactions with Horizon are performed with the `hz` application. `hz` has a number of commands, of which we are going to use the following two:

 * `init [directory]`: initialize a new Horizon application
 * `serve`: serve the project in the current directory